orion-rs/orion/README.md

 ### About
-This library aims to provide easy and usable crypto.
+orion is a cryptography library written in pure-Rust which aims to provide easy and usable crypto.
 'Usable' meaning exposing high-level API's that are easy to use and hard to misuse.
 You can read more about orion in the [wiki](https://github.com/brycx/orion/wiki).

 In case you missed the warning above: **don't use orion for production code or instances where you need absolute confidence in security**.
 While security is a top priority goal for this library, the author is no professional.
 Look in the Alternatives section if this means orion is not for you.